Method of Kantha Stiching

 Various themes are applied in Kantha embroidery.
 It usually includes folk design, floral motifs, birds and animal figures as well as several geometrical shapes and patterns.
+Most of the patterns of Kantha embroidery resemble the art of ‘alpona’.
 Mostly the themes are inspired by the day to day activities of the people.
-However, contemporary Kantha embroidery differs from the old embroidery basically done on multi-layered dhotis or saris.
+However, contemporary Kantha embroidery differs from the old embroidery, which is done on multi-layered dhotis or saris.
 Kantha embroidery can be seen in various types of garments right from sarees, shirts to furnishing fabrics.

 Most of the time the middle portion of the Kantha was designed by blooming lotus with hundred petals, and it was bordered by leaves or depictions of pitchers and conch shells.
 The designs of Kantha depict the desires and yearnings of the women of that period consisting of leaves and creepers, boats, chariots, dwelling places, hookahs, husking pedals and umbrellas.
 These designs were often accompanied by the household things of the women of Bengal like earthen pot and lid, rice bowl, pitcher with spout, utensils, nutcracker, scissors, mirror and comb, kohl compact, lamp-stand, vermilion box, wicker-basket for Goddess Lakshmi, necklace, bracelet etc. Along with these designs figures of people, bride and groom, British sahibs, horse riders, milkmaids, fisherwomen, footmen, landlords were also implied on the Kantha.
 The portrayals of birds, tigers, lions, elephants, horses, dogs, cats, cows, deer, peacocks, cockatoos, kites were also among the motifs used for Kantha embroidery.
 Portrayals of God were a major part of the design, where scenes of Lord Krishna and Ramayana were mainly focused upon.